CodeForPittsburgh/CodeForPittsburgh.github.io/_projects/unlandmarks.md

 We are a city in many ways haunted by the past, and you can see in the physical grid of the city the spaces where great engines of industry once stood.

-Newcomes get lost in our city.
+Newcomers get lost in our city.
 It isn’t easy to give them directions.
 Three rights never make a left.The waypoints described are often long-gone, making the directions useless to someone who is new in town.

 It’s a friction point - a split between the city’s newer residents and those who have lived here for decades.